 In DC, the movement has been more resilient, bulwarked by the local Defund MPD Coalition — an alliance of 30+ local civil society, advocacy, political and labor organizations.
-Well benched and broadly popular across the District, the coalition may act as a good model for how to structure and embark on a successful and sustainable efforts that live up to the demands and aspirations of last year’s unrest.
+Well benched and broadly popular across the District, the coalition may act as a good model for how to structure and embark on a successful and sustainable effort that lives up to the demands and aspirations of 2020's unrest.

 In 2021, the DC Council voted on a budget that reduced the Metropolitan Police Department’s budget for 2022 by nearly 7% ($43.4 million), bringing that cost down to $516.8 million.
 The biggest chunk of these cuts came through redirection of a $23 million security contract away from MPD; the funding was turned over directly to DC Public Schools (which enabled them to hire a range of unarmed resource officers and other support services for students).
 The remaining $20 million were mostly cuts to MPD’s administrative and support programming.
-Although the budget for sworn officers increased, MPD is already struggling to fill their current ranks, so it’s questionable if these additional slots will really be filled.
+Although the budget for sworn officers increased, MPD is already struggling to fill their current ranks, so we'll see if the city can really fill these slots.

 The District also made notable investments into a range of non-violence intervention and community support programming.
 The budget for the Office of Neighborhood Safety and Engagement — which oversees public safety initiatives such as a victim support fund and restorative justice programing — was tripled to $28.7 million.
 The budget for DC’s new violence interruption program Cure the Streets was increased by $4.1 million.
 The budget for Building Blocks DC, which runs many of the District’s gun violence prevention programs, was increased by nearly $59 million.